-- Developed by Professor Matt Sanders and colleagues at the University of Queensland.
+- Developed by Professor Matt Sanders and colleagues at the University of Queensland (Australia).

-- More than 900 trials, studies and published papers, including more than 300 evaluation papers, 155 of which are randomised controlled trials, conducted throughout the world show Triple P works across cultures, socio-economic groups and family structures.
+- More than 980 trials, studies and published papers, including more than 335 evaluation papers, 172 of which are randomized controlled trials, conducted throughout the world show Triple P works across cultures, socio-economic groups and family structures.

 - Ranked by the United Nations as the number one parenting program in the world, based on the extent of its body of evidence.